About This Episode

 About the prints that flank Neil in this video:

 “Black Swan” & “White Swan” limited edition serigraph prints by Coast Salish artist Jane Kwatleematt Marston.
-Please visit Inuit Gallery of Vancouver, for more information about this artist and her work.
+For more information about this artist and her work, visit Inuit Gallery of Vancouver, https://inuit.com/.